 In a Jan.
 27 interview with E!'s Daily Pop, Zendaya responded to the Malcolm & Marie age difference backlash and made it clear that she's not a kid anymore.
-The Euphoria star has been getting both praise and flack for the upcoming Netflix movie, with some people complimenting her performance while others criticized the age difference between the 24-year-old actor and her 36-year-old co-star, John David Washington.
+The Euphoria star has been getting both praise and flak for the upcoming Netflix movie, with some people complimenting her performance while others criticized the age difference between the 24-year-old actor and her 36-year-old co-star John David Washington.

-During the interview, the star was asked why people were so concerned with the age gap between her and David, who plays her boyfriend in the film, and admitted that her Disney past was a big part of it.
+During the interview, the star was asked why people were so concerned with the age gap between her and Washington, who plays her boyfriend in the film, and admitted that her Disney past was a big part of it.
 "I've played a 16-year-old since I was 16," she said, referring to her Disney Channel shows Shake It Up and K.C.
 Undercover.
 "You have to remember people also grew up with me as a child."

 Although it's not easy changing her Disney Channel star image, she has no regrets.
 In an interview for Variety's Actors on Actors series, when Carey Mulligan told Zendaya that she "surely can't think of yourself as a Disney kid now," the Euphoria star disagreed.
 "The thing is, I am, and to a degree, I am grateful for that," she replied.
 "That's where I started, and I learned so much from that experience...
 I embrace it a little bit.
 It's part of my heritage to a degree."